Designing A Remote Patient Monitoring System

 (Johnson et al.)

-Voice-powered surveys gave us insights into many problems faced by medical personnel in the trauma bay.
+Voice-powered surveys gave us insights into many problems faced by medical personnel in the trauma bay, including "REBOA".

 We received insights and ideas that later influenced our design, such as the “REBOA Blood Control Timer,” a device installed in patients to control severe blood loss.